jasperroebroek/geomappy/docs/source/index.rst

    whats_new
    api

 License
 =======

-geomappy is published under a MIT license.
+Geomappy is published under an MIT license.

 Indices and tables
 ==================
 * :ref:`genindex`
 * :ref:`modindex`
 * :ref:`search`